 Sightseeing – Don’t Miss:

-- World Heritage Sites – Stonehenge has got to be done, however, in my opinion, Avebury (a village set in a stone circle) and the extensive Neolithic sights around West Kennet Long Barrow are much better – you can get up close and personal with these stones and even go inside the Long Barrow.
+- In my opinion, Avebury (a village set in a stone circle) and the extensive Neolithic sights around West Kennet Long Barrow are much better than Stonehenge – you can get up close and personal with these stones and even go inside the Long Barrow.
 A very rewarding (and dog friendly) walk through pre-history.

 - The Wessex Ridgeway – if you want to walk on a 4000 year old drovers’ trail, part of this long-distance footpath is within driving distance.
 Click here for more information.